AMPS Atlanta December, 2017 Meeting Minutes

-Attendees: Mike Reaves, David Black, Kevin Westphal, Tony Zadro, David Hobbs, Greg Mix, Mike Wolf, Mike Whone, Joe Driver, Randy Cook and Cliff Loyd.
+Attendees: Mike Reaves, David Black, Kevin Westphal, Tony Zadro, David Hobbs, Gregg Gaither, Mike Wolf, Mike Whone, Randy Cook, John Matlock, David Oswalt, Dean Oswalt, Cliff Lloyd, David Price and Ken Gunter.

 Upcoming Show News: